rickysitio/Email/README.md

   - Provider switches
   - Final success/failure

-- **Unit Testing (Jest)**
-  - ProviderManager tested for caching, refresh, and error handling.
-  - RetryHandler tested for success/failure retries.
-  - Mock SMTP Providers added for isolated testing.
-  - sendEmail flow tested with mocked template rendering.

 - **Security & Config Management**
   - Credentials stored in DB and `.env`, not hardcoded.
   - TLS/secure configs supported depending on provider.

-- **Scalability Ready**
-  Designed to be easily migrated into a microservice in the future.

 ## Notes
 - The package fetches provider credentials from the database
 - Hooks are implemented for monitoring email sending, retries, provider switches, and final success/failure
 - Ensure MongoDB connection string is correctly set in your `.env` file before running the app